Mohawk College Research Ethics Board Disruption Notice – UPDATE January 18, 2022

 REMEMBER TO ALLOW PLENTY OF TIME.

 The ethics review process can take between 4 to 6 weeks from submission to approval depending on the volume of applications.
-Make sure your application form is detailed, complete and signed and that all supporting documents have been included.
+Ensure that your application form is detailed, complete and signed and that all supporting documents have been included.

 TCPS 2 exempts from REB review quality assurance activities on the basis that such studies do not meet the TCPS 2 definition for research when those activities are “used exclusively for assessment, management or improvement purposes” (Article 2.5).